iluwatar/java-design-patterns/hexagonal/README.md

 ## When to Use the Hexagonal Architecture Pattern in Java

-This pattern is particularly effective in environments where:
+Hexagonal Architecture is particularly beneficial in scenarios:

 * The application needs to interact with multiple external systems.
 * There is a requirement for high testability and maintainability.